betsyjwolf/evidence-maps/README.md

 ## Authors

 Wolf is a Research Scientist at the [What Works Clearinghouse](https://ies.ed.gov/ncee/wwc/).
-Harbatkin is a Postdoctoral Research Fellow at [Michigan State University] (https://education.msu.edu/people/harbatkin-erica/).
+Harbatkin is a Postdoctoral Research Fellow at Michigan State University (https://education.msu.edu/people/harbatkin-erica/).
-Both authors like cats.
+Both authors have cats.

 ## Programs and Packages Used in this Project